theopn/dotfiles/archive/README.md

 Then I realized that all *fetch programs are essentially the same thing and that I really do not need any of them.
 The included theme is inspired by "insert name" from [Neofetch Themes](https://github.com/Chick2D/neofetch-themes).

+2025-05-18 update: I started using Fastfetch, it is... faster.

 ## Yabai & SKHD

 > Last Updated: 2024-10-24